Jump to Section

 Do I have too much cash?
 How much should I have in savings?

 The biggest risk in keeping too much cash on hand is the opportunity cost.
-Even in periods of higher interest rates, which we’re not in, the real return on cash after taxes and inflation can be negative.
-Over the long run, only the equity markets have the potential to earn returns that outpace inflation.
+Even in periods of higher interest rates, the real return on cash after taxes and inflation can be negative.
+For long-term investors, only stocks have reliably outpaced inflation.
 That’s often the difference between having enough money to retire, and not.

 Growth of Cash vs Stock and Bonds